 IFor instance, when you got your insurance, your car was valued at AED 70,000.
 For such a value, your deductible equals AED 500.
 If you file a claim for damages amounting to AED20,000, your total insurance payout will be

 AED 20,000 - AED 500 = AED 19,500

 Having to pay a part of the damage yourself might sound unfair at first, but it’s the best way to keep the cost of your insurance at a good price.
 Without the deductibles, the insurance premium would skyrocket, because the amount of paid out claims would be much higher.

 It's insurance that covers not only damages to others, but your things as well.
 Let's say you got into an accident and were found guilty for causing it.
 A Third-party liability policy would cover only the damages to the other person and his car.

 Comprehensive insurance, on the other hand, will cover damages to your car as well - even if you caused the accident.

-Our Beema pay-per-kilometre insurance policies are comprehensive covers.
+Our Beema Pay-per-kilometer insurance policies are comprehensive covers.

-The Insurance Authority of the UAE is the government body which supervises and regulates the insurance business in the country.
-Among other things, the Insurance Authority is responsible for:
+The Central Bank of Bahrain (CBB) is the government body which supervises and regulates the insurance business in the country.
+Among other things, the Central Bank of Bahrain (CBB) is responsible for:

 For example, the Insurance Authority also lays out the minimum requirements and the policy wording for third-party liability insurance.